jgannaway/windows-phone-navigation-drawer/README.md

-Navigation Drawer Layout for Windows Phone 8.1
+Navigation Drawer Layout for Windows Phone 8.0 (ported from amarmesic/windows-phone-navigation-drawer)
 ==============================================

 'One Drive like' Navigation Drawer Layout for Windows Phone 8.1.